The Empire of Light: Precursors, influences, and origins

-The series
+Series

 Although Magritte had already completed a few versions by 1953, a retrospective at the 1954 Venice Biennale included a 1954 version (now in the Peggy Guggenheim Collection) that attracted several collectors with expectations of buying the painting.
-Magritte ended up producing multiple large, high quality versions that year to satisfy the collectors, and he continued to occasionally explore the theme in paintings for the rest of his life.
+Magritte ended up producing multiple large, high-quality versions that year to satisfy the collectors, and he continued to occasionally explore the theme in paintings for the rest of his life.

 The motif was included in the designs for a series of murals in the main gaming room at the Municipal Casino at Knokke-Le Zoute in Belgium.
 Titled The Enchanted Domain, Magritte produced a set of eight easel sized paintings reprising and intergrading numerous themes that had appeared in his previous work.
 His paintings were then copied to the walls on a 1:6 scale, in a 360-degree panorama (236 ft., 71.93 m. circumference), under his supervision and completed in 1953.

 Another painting from 1958, in which Magritte switched the lighting, with a sunlit landscape under a night sky is Le salon de Dieu (God's Drawing Room), oil on canvas, 43 x 59 cm., (in the private collection of Arnold Weissberger, New York in 1977).
 Magritte discussed the painting in an undated letter to Suzi Gablik stating: "I'd like to tell you I've brought off a very difficult picture, but which is probably too difficult to be successful?
 It involves a painting of a daylit landscape with a nocturnal sky (stars and crescent moon).
 I've painted and repainted this picture and I'm at the disenchanted stage, It's a total failure!
 A friend found as title Le salon de Dieu (God's Drawing Room): I hesitated a long time in adopting it; a title such as Le bal masqué (The Masked Ball) seemed preferable to me for many reasons, the main one being the total ban on saying anything at all about God.
 But to see it and reproduce it in paint is possible only if one is a God.
 While waiting to become one, I'm abandoning the project."

+In November 2024, one of the 1954 paintings from the series set a new auction record for the artist, selling for $121.16 million at Christie's in New York.
+This sale surpassed Magritte's previous record of $79 million set in 2022.
+It was one of the largest pieces in the series, and had been valued at $95 million prior to the auction.
+The work was part of the collection of interior designer Mica Ertegun, and was described by Christie's as the "crown jewel" of her holdings.
+The sale set a world record for both Magritte and surrealist works at auction.